Alisher Mirzaev

-Alisher Mirzaev (អាលីសឺរ មីរហ្សាវ; born 11 April 1996) is an Uzbek professional footballer who plays as a central midfielder for Cambodian Premier League club Visakha.
-He also holds Cambodian citizenship.
+Alisher Mirzaev Umidovich (អាលីសឺរ មីរហ្សាវ; born 11 April 1996) is a professional footballer who plays as a central midfielder for Cambodian Premier League club MOI Kompong Dewa.
+Born in Uzbekistan, he plays for the Cambodia national team.

 International career

 Mirzaev is a former youth international for Uzbekistan.
+He also holds Cambodian citizenship.
 On 13 November 2025, his request to switch international allegiance to Cambodia was approved by FIFA.
+He was called up for Cambodia on 25 May 2026 for friendly match against Bhutan and Hong Kong.